Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If a request is "private", only the submitter and City employees can see it.

 Yes!
-The water that you receive from the Middletown Water Department is extremely safe to drink.
-We constantly monitor and test the water.
+The water that you receive from the Middletown Water Department is very safe to drink.
+We constantly monitor and test your drinking water.
 For additional information see our Water Quality Reports.

-Residential users are billed two times a year.
-Once in May and other in November.
-Larger water consumers are billed monthly.
+Residential users are billed two times a year; once in May and then in November.
+Larger water consumers and commercial customers are billed monthly.

-Please contact the Water Sources Superintendent for all Water Quality complaints by calling 860-638-3500.
+Please contact the Manager of Regulatory and Technical Affairs for all Water Quality complaints by calling 860-638-3545.

-The standard Residential Fee for a Sanitary Sewer Service is $3,500.
+The standard residential fee for a sanitary sewer service is $3,500.
 Other Fees may apply for commercial and industrial connections.
+More information is available on our Connection Fee page or or by contacting the Engineering Division.

-The Standard Residential Fee for a Water Service is $3,250.
+The standard residential fee for a new water service is $3,250.
 Other Fees may apply for commercial and industrial connections.
+More information is available on our Connection Fee page or or by contacting the Engineering Division.

 Location approval is a mechanism which allows the local level to indicate to the State that the site is acceptable for the proposed use.
 The primary considerations are in regard to traffic, and the location's proximity to schools and churches.